nccmo/Permutation-test/README.md

 # Permutation Test
-This is a script to identify gens significantly affected by multiple mutaetions (MMs) using permutation test.
+This is a script to identify gens significantly affected by multiple mutations (MMs) using permutation test.

 ## Dependency